 Evaluation Metrics

-Natural Language Processing tasks require certain Evaluation Metrics.
-As of now TextAnalysis provides the following evaluation metrics.
+Natural Language Processing tasks require evaluation metrics.
+TextAnalysis currently provides the following evaluation metrics:

 ROUGE-N, ROUGE-L, ROUGE-L-Summary